 Many F-1 students may apply for authorization to engage in temporary employment for Optional Practical Training (OPT) directly related to their major area of study upon graduation.
 Employers filing H-1B petitions for F-1 students employed on OPT need to ensure that the applications are timely filed during the H-1B acceptance period and while the student’s authorized duration of status admission is still in effect to avoid any undesirable breaks in employment arising due to cap-gap issues.

 If you have questions about converting from F-1/OPT to H-1B, don’t wait until the last minute.
 Preparing ahead of time may mean the difference between working in the U.S. or going back home.

-Contact VisaPro if you have any questions regarding conversion from OPT to H-1B or the H-1B visa.
+Contact VisaPro for a free assessment with an immigration lawyer if you have any questions regarding conversion from OPT to H-1B or the H-1B Cap.

 What VisaPro Customers Are Saying

 Knowledgeable, fast, courteous, efficient are all words that describe the services I received from VisaPro.
 They were very helpful in all phases of the H-1B visa process and they got it right the first time.
 I have tried other Visa services, but VisaPro is the best by far.
 VisaPro is the only way to go!"